GabSabb/GabSabb/README.md

-- 👋 Another Lebanese in Canada
+- 👋 PhD student at Polytechnique Montréal
 - Building engineer interested in machine learning 🤖
 - Mechanical Engineering Ph.D.
 Candidate with a Building Engineering Specialization (Polytechnique Montréal)
 - Master of Applied Science in Mechanical Engineering with a Building Engineering Specialization (Polytechnique Montréal)